 This is of course one reason to turn to the resource of history, even though it will always be a history motivated by the present and anything we take up will be given a new meaning by our modern day context.
 Thus, while it is clear that we cannot adopt Hellenistic ethics and any adaptation of a Hellenistic approach will take on a distinctive contemporary meaning, we can still make use of them from the perspective of the present.
 I will return to how Foucault uses the Stoics below.

 Art also offers us an example of how we can create something new out of the materials available to us within our cultural and historical context.
 Picasso made sculptures from found objects.
 Cindy Sherman appropriates and gives new meaning to cultural imagery and gender roles in her untitled film stills.
 Duchamp places a urinal in a gallery, simultaneously making a work of art and questioning what the work of art is.
 These are instances in which something new, and potentially disruptive, is created out of our cultural resources and field of signification.
-Duchamp used the physical material of a ready-made object, and in addition the cultural significance of Fountain (1917), and the act of placing it in a gallery, depended on the context of the art-world.
+For Fountain (1917), Duchamp used the physical material of a ready-made object.
+Further, both the cultural significance of Fountain (1917), and the act of placing it in a gallery, depended on the context of the art-world.
 Fountain also, however, disrupted and challenged that context from within that context.
 Similarly novel identities that can challenge the framework that previously excluded them can be constructed out of the cultural materials available within that framework.
 Kevin Jon Heller emphasises that the resources produced by dominant power strategies can be used in counter-hegemonic ways (Heller 1996:93).
 It is thus possible both to create something new and to do so in ways that resist the structures of dominance in which we are constrained to operate.

 The creativity of power, however, cuts both ways.
 On the one hand because power does not simply suppress but harnesses our creativity there is the space for creative resistance and a shift in power structures.
 On the other hand this allows for the cooption of forms of resistance.
 We can clearly see this when we consider how the idea of working on our selves and being an individual are employed by capitalism as a trope in advertising and fuel the creation of an industry of self help, purification, retreat etc.